brandonweiss/discharge/README.md

 #### Credentials in environment

-Alternatively, if you prefer environment variables or you are running discharge in an automated environment like a continuous integration/deployment server you can omit the `aws_profile` configuration option explained later and set environment variables instead.
+Alternatively, if you prefer environment variables or you are running Discharge in an automated environment like a continuous integration/deployment server you can omit the `aws_profile` configuration option explained later and set environment variables instead.

 ```
 export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE